junruli2000/junruli2000.github.io/_pages/about.md

 My research interest is theoretical cryptography, with a special focus on secure multi-party computation.
 I'm also interested in other topics of theoretical computer science.

+I am currently interested in building agents and harnesses for secure protocols and related topics.
+If you have any ideas you would like to discuss, please feel free to contact me at jr-li24@mails.tsinghua.edu.cn.

 <h2 id="education"> Education</h2>